How to tour Disney World resorts (even if you’re not staying there)

 Tour 4: the Port Orleans resorts

-Port Orleans Riverside and French Quarter used to be one big resort called Dixie Landings, but they are now considered separate resorts.
-Riverside is the much larger of the 2 and has more amenities, but both have things you might want to check out.
+Between Riverside and French Quarter, Riverside is the much larger of the 2 and has more amenities, but both have things you might want to check out.
 Be sure to check out the PortOrleans.org recreation info for more info.

 How to get there: You can drive, catch a bus, or take a boat from Disney Springs to these resorts.
 If you're trying to get there from another resort, you'll need to take a bus to a park or Disney Springs and then transfer to the Riverside or French Quarter bus or boat.